pcjun97/website/content/about.md

 date: 2021-05-01T17:29:02+08:00
 ---
 Oh, hey there!
-I am June.

-Well, my actual name is Poh Chi Jun, which is a Malaysia-variant Chinese name ("Poh" is my family name).
+I am Chi Jun.
+You can call me Jun or June as well.

 I spend most of my time playing video games and when I'm not, you will probably find me napping somewhere else.